-When you’re craving chewy and fudgy brownies but only baking for two people, Small Batch Fudge Brownies are the answer!
+When you’re craving chewy and fudgy brownies but only baking for two, Small Batch Brownies are the answer!
 They’re made with all cocoa powder and baked in a loaf pan.
 I also share the secret to getting shiny, cracked tops.

 I did a lot of experimenting to get the best fudgy brownie recipe for two people (ish).
 I knew they needed to be chewy and fudgy with shiny, cracked tops.
 I didn’t want to take the extra time to frost them.
 I wanted them to be ready to serve straight from the loaf pan.
 Just bake and eat.